wintercms/docs/database/traits.md

 ## Hashable

 Hashed attributes are hashed immediately when the attribute is first set on the model.
-To hash attributes in your model, apply the `Winter\Storm\Database\Traits\Hashable` trait and declare a `$hashable` property with an array containing the attributes to hash.
+To hash attributes in your model, apply the `Winter\Storm\Database\Traits\Hashable` trait and declare a protected `$hashable` property with an array containing the attributes to hash.

 ```php
 class User extends Model